 Victims of severe traffic accidents in Maryland and the District of Columbia often receive bodily injuries serious enough to require hospitalization.
 Even in low-speed fender-bender accidents there is a chance of head, neck or spinal cord injury, depending on the circumstances.
-At Lebowitz & Mzhen, LLC, our legal team knows that retaining a qualified attorney to file your personal injury claim can make the difference between recovering the damages to which you are legally entitled and receiving only what an insurance company believes you deserve.
+At Lebowitz & Mzhen Personal Injury Lawyers, our legal team knows that retaining a qualified attorney to file your personal injury claim can make the difference between recovering the damages to which you are legally entitled and receiving only what an insurance company believes you deserve.

 One of the more dangerous driving situations, it can be said, is operating a motor vehicle on narrow rural roadways with heavy truck traffic.
 All it takes to find oneself in a hospital emergency room is one careless mistake by a commercial truck driver.
 Head-on collisions, rear-end crashes and other traffic accidents involving large box trucks, semi tractor-trailers and fuel tankers can place the occupants of smaller passenger vehicles in great peril.
 Commercial motor vehicles (CMVs) are dangerous vehicles when operated in a haphazard or careless manner, and there is no excuse for a truck driver injuring or killing another motorist where negligence can be proven.